edemaine/coauthor/README.md

    (for sending email notifications &mdash; to run a local SMTP server, see below, and use e.g. `smtp://yourhostname.org:25/`).
    [`smtp://localhost:25/` may not work because of mup's use of docker.]
+2. `cd .deploy`
-2. `mup setup` to install all necessary software on the server
+3. `mup setup` to install all necessary software on the server
-3. `mup deploy` each time you want to deploy code to server (initially and after each `git pull`)
+4. `mup deploy` each time you want to deploy code to server (initially and after each `git pull`)

 You'll also need an SMTP server to send email notifications.